TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/Attachment Signoff.md

 ![Alt text](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/attachment-signoff/Documentation/Images/Time%20of%20Flight%20Sensor%20Front.png)

 ### Motor
 The motors possess attachments designed for them; however, they are not compatible with the extruded alumnium.
 Therefore, these adapators have been designed for attachment onto the extruded aluminum.
 It is important to note that an attachment was not created to combine these attributes into one design because of the material.
-It was determined that the the metal mount provided would be the best for direct attachment to motors and this printed attachment will be best for attaching to the chassis framee figures below outline the dimensions for the design and overall connection with the motor system.
+It was determined that the the metal mount provided would be the best for direct attachment to motors and this printed attachment will be best for attaching to the chassis frame.
+The slot instead of matching holes allow for adjusting how far out the wheels sit from the frame.
+The figures below outline the dimensions for the design and overall connection with the motor system.
 ![Alt text](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/attachment-signoff/Documentation/Images/Motor%20Attachment%20Drawing.jpg)

 ## Analysis